merely-useful/py-rse/index.md

 -   Test software to convince people (including yourself) that software is correct enough and to make tolerances on "enough" explicit.
--   Add \gref{assertions}{assertion} to code so that it checks itself as it runs.
+-   Add [assertions][assertion] to code so that it checks itself as it runs.
--   Write \gref{unit tests}{unit_test} to check indivdiual pieces of code.
+-   Write [unit tests][unit_test] to check indivdiual pieces of code.
--   Write \gref{integration tests}{integration_test} to check that those pieces work together correctly.
+-   Write [integration tests][integration_test] to check that those pieces work together correctly.
--   Write \gref{regression tests}{regression_testing} to check if things that used to work no longer do.
+-   Write [regression tests][regression_testing] to check if things that used to work no longer do.
--   A \gref{test framework}{test_framework} finds and runs tests written in a prescribed fashion and reports their results.
+-   A [test framework][test_framework] finds and runs tests written in a prescribed fashion and reports their results.
--   Test \gref{coverage}{code_coverage} is the fraction of lines of code that are executed by a set of tests.
+-   Test [coverage][code_coverage] is the fraction of lines of code that are executed by a set of tests.
--   \gref{Continuous integration}{continuous_integration} re-builds and/or re-tests software every time something changes.
+-   [Continuous integration][continuous_integration] re-builds and/or re-tests software every time something changes.

 ## Provenance

 -   Publish data and code as well as papers.
--   Use \gref{DOIs}{doi} to identify reports, datasets, or software release.
+-   Use [DOIs][doi] to identify reports, datasets, or software release.
--   Use an \gref{ORCID}{orcid} to identify yourself as an author of a report, dataset, or software release.
+-   Use an [ORCID][orcid] to identify yourself as an author of a report, dataset, or software release.
 -   Data should be [FAIR][go-fair]: findable, accessible, interoperable, and reusable.
 -   Put small datasets in version control repositories; store large ones on data sharing sites.
--   Describe your software environment, analysis scripts, and data processing steps in \gref{reproducible}{reproducible_research} ways.
+-   Describe your software environment, analysis scripts, and data processing steps in [reproducible][reproducible_research] ways.
--   Make your analyses \gref{inspectable}{inspectability} as well as reproducible.
+-   Make your analyses [inspectable][inspectability] as well as reproducible.

 ## Python Packaging